heysailor/meteor-accounts-facebook-cordova/README.md

 [![Join the chat at https://gitter.im/buildhybrid/platform](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/buildhybrid/platform?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+** this package is an upgrade to mrt:accounts-facebook-cordova (https://atmospherejs.com/mrt/accounts-facebook-cordova) and it implements Facebook SDK 4 + API 2.4

 This packages replaces the accounts-facebook package.
-It works with [phonegap-facebook-plugin](https://github.com/phonegap/phonegap-facebook-plugin) when using cordova and falls back to the facebook package when in a browser.
+It works with [cordova-plugin-facebook4](https://github.com/jeduan/cordova-plugin-facebook4.git) when using cordova and falls back to the facebook package when in a browser.

 ### Platforms Tested
 * [x] iOS